 ⚈ “I have solidly resisted watching the movie, despite it’s fantastic reviews.
 Would much rather keep the story’s amazing imagery firmly slotted into my own imagination.
 I found this book uncomfortable reading at the best of times, but overall I thoroughly enjoyed it.
 A classic.” – Suzy

-⚈ “Love a seemingly simple story with a twist.
-What’s more, love a book that makes me turn back to page one immediately upon completion for a re-read!
+⚈ “I love a seemingly simple story with a twist.
+But I adore a book that makes me turn back to page one immediately upon completion for a re-read!
 Martel writes as if combining fact and fiction, with a narrator who is likeable and believable.
 The zoo animals and Pi’s ringmaster type control of them lends the book a fable type atmosphere that kept me spellbound.
 A clever and interesting story.” – Rachel

 Chosen by Suzy